stas/static-website-boilerplate/readme.md

 ## How

 I use guard with Sprockets to handle assets compilation.
-I use Zurb Foundation (which is awesome btw.), but feel free to hack it over.
+I use Bourbon with Neat (which is awesome btw.), but feel free to hack it over.
+I use Slim.
+I write CoffeeScript.
 I deploy files using Mina and the AWS S3 hosting service.